 Lesions of the spinothalamic tract

 We can contrast the spinothalamic tract with the dorsal column/medial lemniscus pathway.
-The former crosses/decussates at the level of the spinl nerve, where as the latter crosses at the level of the medulla.
+The former crosses/decussates at the level of the spinal nerve, where as the latter crosses at the level of the medulla.
 If a lesion occurs in the brainstem or higher, the patient presents with loss of pain perception, crude touch and temperature sensation contralateral (other side) to the lesion.
-However, with spinal cord hemisections, the loss of crude touch and proprioception is ipsilateral, while that of pain perception and temperature sensation is contralateral.
+However, with spinal cord hemisections, the loss of fine touch and proprioception is ipsilateral, while that of pain perception and temperature sensation is contralateral.
 This specific condition is known as the Brown-Sequard syndrome.

 If we compare this to the dorsal column/medial lemniscus pathway (the dorsal column/medial lemniscus pathway transmits proprioceptive and vibration information) a spinal cord lesion will cause an ipsilateral (same side) loss of proprioception and vibration sense.
 Lesions in the medulla or above will cause contralateral loss due to the higher decussation.
 This pattern of sensory loss is called ‘dissociated sensory loss’.